Updated July 9, 2020

 - Setting up a solid foundation with on-page SEO

-- Creating and executing a content marketing strategy
+- Creating and executing a quality link building strategy

 Let’s start with the most important ranking factors in 2019: